vitessio/website/content/en/docs/21.0/reference/programs/vtctldclient/vtctldclient_VDiff/vtctldclient_VDiff_create.md

 ```
       --auto-retry                                Should this vdiff automatically retry and continue in case of recoverable errors. (default true)
+      --auto-start                                Start the vdiff upon creation.
+When false, the vdiff will be created but will not run until resumed. (default true)
       --debug-query                               Adds a mysql query to the report that can be used for further debugging.
-      --do-not-start                              Don't start the vdiff upon creation.
-When specified, the vdiff will be created but will not run until resumed.
       --filtered-replication-wait-time duration   Specifies the maximum time to wait, in seconds, for replication to catch up when syncing tablet streams. (default 30s)
   -h, --help                                      help for create
       --limit int                                 Max rows to stop comparing after. (default 9223372036854775807)